Bernardino Echeverría Ruiz: Biography

 He joined the Franciscan order in 1928, and was ordained in 1937.
-He attended the Pontifical University in Rome and obtained a B.A. degree in Philosophy in 1941.
+He attended the Pontifical University in Rome and obtained a B.A. degree in philosophy in 1941.
 Upon graduation he returned to Ecuador and performed many duties for the Franciscan order, started a religious magazine and established houses to care for the poor.

-He was appointed Bishop of Ambato in 1949, installed as Archbishop of Guayaquil in 1969 and retired in 1989.
+He was appointed Bishop of Ambato in 1949, then as Archbishop of Guayaquil in 1969 and retired in 1989.

 He was a member of the International Academy of Franciscan History and was made a Cardinal by Pope John Paul II in 1994.

 He was a member of the Marian Movement of Priests and provided his imprimatur for Father Stefano Gobbi's book: To the Priests, Our Lady's Beloved Sons.